 To support their homecare nurses’ safety, CentraCare implemented a lone worker monitoring system.
-To use the system, nurses download an app on their phone, plug a tether or headphone into their device, and start a monitoring session when they go to visit a patient.
-To call for help during a potentially dangerous situation, the home health care worker can simply pull the tether or headphone from their phone, even if it’s locked.
+To use the system, nurses download an app on their phone and start a timed monitoring session when they go to visit a patient.
+To call for help during a potentially dangerous situation, the home health care worker can simply press the panic button in the app or allow the timed session to expire, even if the phone is locked.
 This sounds an alarm to startle an aggressor and also immediately prompts a remote monitoring team to call and dispatch local authorities to the scene.

-Nurses reported feeling much safer with law enforcement just a tether pull away.
+Nurses reported feeling much safer with this direct connection to law enforcement.
 But this peace of mind also had a trickle-down effect on retention and recruiting.
 The system gives nurses a reason to choose the company in a highly competitive hiring market; it is also an incentive to stay.

 Lone Worker Monitoring Considerations

 If your organization is experiencing similar challenges, it’s important to know what to look for in a lone worker monitoring solution.
 The best systems have several key components:

 The immediate sounding of an alarm can startle an attacker and scare away anyone that could become a threat.
 Homecare nurses are vulnerable because they are alone; a verbal alert announcing that authorities are on the way quickly changes that perception.
 Make sure your workers can trigger an audible alarm easily, without having to press any buttons or unlock a phone.
 These steps take unnecessary time and, in an emergency, they can be the difference between getting help quickly or not.